The Jam (comics): Futility Belt

 The Jammer's "futility belt" is a jury-rigged tool belt that features four small tubes on either side of a rectangular interlocking buckle.
 From this belt, he has produced a smoke pellet, a business card, a dog whistle, a notepad & pen, and a plastic pet-waste bag.

+Reception

+Larry Snelly reviewed The Jam in White Wolf Inphobia #53 (March, 1995) and stated that "After reading this funnybook, you can't help but have a wonderful, warm feeling.
+It's always funny, down to earth and refreshingly upbeat."